 6. Wear a face mask in the building.
 Use hand sanitizer when you enter our office, and as you leave.

-7. Allow us to take your temperature upon your arrival with a no-contact thermometer.
+7. Allow us to take your temperature and screen you upon your arrival with a no-contact thermometer.

 8. Bring your own cover-up or robe.